Key Issues Moving Through the MAGA-hijacked Courts

 -

-The Supreme Court on October 8th, 2024, will hear oral argument in a challenge to the Biden Administration’s ATF rule banning ghost guns.
+The Supreme Court on October 8th, 2024, heard oral arguments in a challenge to the Biden Administration’s ATF rule banning ghost guns.

 Is the rule limiting the use of stabilizing braces legal?